LucasTheIntern/Fireflie_Zumo/README.md

    - CAN be used at the same time as wifi control, but this is NOT recommended!
 5. "SolidWorks":
    - CAD models (sldprt files) for the 3D printed mounts.

+Other notes:

+The zumo robot can drive in a straight line continuously for approximately three hours on a full charge with no load.